eformsignen/eformsignen.github.io/help/chapter5.rst

 Handwriting
 --------------------

-The handwriting component is used to trace a pre-written text.
+The handwriting field is used to trace a pre-written text.

 You can type in the text to be displayed on a document in which recipients can trace.

 .. figure:: resources/handwriting-component-fb.png
-   :alt: Handwriting component
+   :alt: Handwriting field

 .. figure:: resources/handwriting-component-example.png
-   :alt: Handwriting component example
+   :alt: Handwriting field example

-**Component propertites**
+**Field propertites**

 .. figure:: resources/handwriting-component-properties_web.pnghandwriting-component-properties_fb.png
-   :alt: Setting handwriting component properties
+   :alt: Setting handwriting field properties

 **① ID**

-Enters the ID of the handwriting component.
+Enters the ID of the handwriting field.

 **② Pen Thickness**